jalilrohi1/QueueSimAssignment/README.md

 8. `waiting_times`: List of waiting times
 9. `server_utilizations`: List of server utilizations

-## Script Explanation
+## Script Details

 ### `queue_experiments.sh`

-This Bash script runs multiple queue simulations with varying parameters.
-It iterates over different values of `lambda` and `d`, running the `main.py` script for each combination and saving the results to a CSV file.
+This Bash script automates running multiple queue simulations by iterating over various combinations of `λ` (arrival rate) and `d` values.
+The results are saved to a specified CSV file.

-#### How It Works
+#### Workflow

-1. **Default Parameters**: The script defines default values for `lambda`, `d`, `mu`, `n`, `max_t`, `monitor_interval`, and `csv_file`.
-2. **Command-Line Argument Parsing**: The script uses a `while` loop and a `case` statement to parse command-line arguments and override default values.
+1. Sets default simulation parameters.
+2. Parses user-specified arguments to override defaults.
-3. **Running Simulations**: The script uses nested loops to iterate over all combinations of `lambda` and `d`, running the `main.py` script for each combination and saving the results to the specified CSV file.
+3. Iterates over combinations of `λ` and `d`, running `main.py` for each and appending results to the CSV file.

 ### `main.py`

-This Python script runs a single queue simulation based on the provided parameters.
-It simulates the queue system and outputs the results, including average time spent in the system, queue sizes, waiting times, and server utilizations.

-#### How It Works

-1. **Argument Parsing**: The script uses `argparse` to parse command-line arguments for `lambda`, `mu`, `max_t`, `n`, `d`, `monitor_interval`, `shape`, and `csv`.
-2. **Simulation**: The script initializes a queue simulation with the specified parameters and runs the simulation for the specified maximum time.
+This Python script simulates a queue system for given parameters, including:

+- Arrival rate (`λ`)
+- Service rate (`μ`)
+- Number of servers (`n`)
+- Maximum simulation time (`max_t`)
+- Number of servers to choose from (`d`)

-3. **Output**: The script calculates the average time spent in the system and saves the results to the specified CSV file.
+The script calculates metrics like average time spent in the system, queue sizes, and server utilization, saving the results to a CSV file.

 ### `th2.py`

-This Python script reads the simulation results from a CSV file and generates a plot.
-The plot shows the fraction of queues with at least a certain size (Q) for different values of `lambda` and `d`.
-The script creates a single image with four subplots, each representing a different value of `d` (1, 2, 5, 10).
+This Python script reads simulation data from a CSV file and generates a plot showing the fraction of queues with at least a certain size (Q) for different `λ` and `d` values.

-#### How It Works
+#### Workflow

-1. **Argument Parsing**: The script uses `argparse` to parse command-line arguments for the input CSV file and the output image file.
-2. **Data Reading and Processing**: The script reads the CSV file using `pandas` and processes the data to convert string representations of lists to actual lists.
+1. Reads the CSV file using `pandas` and processes the data.
-3. **Plotting**: The script creates a figure with four subplots using `matplotlib`.
-Each subplot represents a different value of `d` and shows the fraction of queues with at least a certain size (Q) for different values of `lambda`.
+2. Generates a figure with four subplots using `matplotlib`.
+Each subplot represents a specific value of `d` (1, 2, 5, 10).
-4. **Saving the Plot**: The script saves the generated plot to the specified output image file.
+3. Saves the resulting plot to the specified file.

 ### Plot Example

 The generated plot will contain four subplots, each representing a different value of `d` (1, 2, 5, 10).
-Each subplot will show the fraction of queues with at least a certain size (Q) for different values of `lambda`.
+Each subplot shows the fraction of queues with at least a certain size (Q) for varying arrival rates (`λ`).

+---

-### Project Structure
+# Project Structure

 ```plaintext
 .